Improved device-independent randomness expansion rates using two sided randomness: Simplifying the strategy

 \subsection{Qubit strategies}

 In this section we consider the single-round CHSH measurement strategies in which $\cH_{A'}$ and $\cH_{B'}$ are two-dimensional and the measurements are rank-1 projectors.
 Given a distribution $p_{XY}$ we use $\cC_{\Pi_1,2}(p_{XY})$ to denote the set of associated CHSH channels.
 We restrict to rank-1 projectors because if one of the projectors is identity it is not possible to achieve a non-classical CHSH score, and the non-classical scores are the ones of interest. \begin{lemma} Consider a single-round CHSH measurement strategy for which one of the POVM elements is identity and let $\cN$ be the associated CHSH channel.
 For any state $\rho_{A'B'}$ on which $\cN$ can act we have $\scorefunction(\cN(\rho_{A'B'}))\leq3/4$. \end{lemma} \begin{proof} Suppose the identity element corresponds to $M_{0|0}$ (the other cases follow symmetrically).
-The conditional distribution $p_{AB|XY}$ then takes the form\\ \\ where we have used the no-signalling conditions.
-The associated score is
+The conditional distribution $p_{AB|XY}$ then takes the form\\